BEFORE THE RACE

 You should know what your tolerance is for heat stress and consider dropping out if conditions are above your safe level.
 The faster you run the higher you will push your body temperature, so slow down if it's too hot for you.
 You are especially at risk for heat stress if you're obese, unfit, dehydrated, unacclimatized, ill, previously heat injured, or if you've been training in cold weather.
 Early symptoms of heat illness include clumsiness, stumbling, excessive sweating, no sweating, chills, loss of judgment, headache, nausea, dizziness, apathy and impairment of consciousness.
 We will display our color-coded flag system at the start banner to let you know what the relative heat stress is.
 Watch for one of these signals:

-5. Hypothermia Risk (while flag): There is a risk for hypothermia.
+- Hypothermia Risk (white flag): There is a risk for hypothermia.

 The average temperature in Myrtle Beach during late February and early March is 60 degrees Fahrenheit.
 Cool, wet, windy, cloudy days (white flag at the start) put runners at a greater risk of hypothermia.
 The symptoms are similar to heat stress with shivering and euphoria as well.
 Body temperatures may fall after the finish when blood energy supply is low, the temperature regulation system is impaired (often by dehydration), and you are unable to generate muscle heat from exertion.
 Seek shelter and dry clothing quickly.
 Drink fluids immediately.

 Skin in high friction areas (armpits, nipples, groin and feet) should be well lubricated.
 Petroleum jelly works well.
 Wear shoes that are broken in.
 Thin socks may decrease foot friction.
 Polypropylene liners help keep your feet dry.
 After the race, clean any blisters with alcohol and drain them from the side with the skin cover left intact.
 If you are unsure of this, seek medical attention and certainly seek medical care if signs of infection appear.